AlbertoMolt/yt-downloader/README-DOCKER.md

 3. Open the extension and click in `Export`.

-4. Save the cookies file into `docker-compose.yml` same folder.
+4. Save the cookies file into a folder.

 ```bash
 volumens: